District celebrates National Mentoring Month

 Research links mentoring to improved academic, social and economic prospects for young people -- in turn, strengthening communities nationwide.

-Mentors help equip young people to make responsible decisions, stay focused and engaged in school and avoid risky behavior like drug use.
+Mentors help equip young people to make responsible decisions, stay focused and engaged in school and avoid risky behavior.

 RISE Mentoring volunteers come from diverse backgrounds, but all are united in wanting to offer an ear and time to students.